Why Yemen Matters

 About the Contributors

 Helen Lackner has worked as a consultant in social aspects of rural development in over thirty countries in the Middle East, Africa, Asia and Europe.
 She has spent the past four decades researching Yemen, working in the country for fifteen years.
 Lackner is currently Associate Researcher at the London Middle East Institute at the School of Oriental and African Studies, University of London, and was the 2016 Sir William Luce Fellow at Durham University.
 The editor of Journal of the British-Yemeni Society, she is also a regular contributor to Oxford Analytica’s briefs and openDemocracy.
-Her publications include Yemen in Crisis: Autocracy, Neo-Liberalism and the Disintegration of a State and Why Yemen Matters: A Society in Transition (editor).
+Her publications include Yemen in Crisis: Devastating Conflict, Fragile Hope and Why Yemen Matters: A Society in Transition (editor).
 She lives in Oxford.